MINISTRY OF PETROLEUM & NATURAL GAS

 Electrical Wiring:

-Insulation: Wiring must be heavily insulated and capable of
+- Insulation: Wiring must be heavily insulated and capable of handling maximum loads.

-Sealed Junction Boxes: All electrical junction boxes must be
+- Sealed Junction Boxes: All electrical junction boxes must be sealed.

 -